New Caledonia votes to stay in France; separatists boycott

 NOUMEA, New Caledonia (AP) — Voters in the French island territory of New Caledonia chose overwhelmingly Sunday to stay part of France, in a referendum boycotted by pro-independence forces and closely watched around the South Pacific.

 French President Emmanuel Macron hailed the result as a resounding confirmation of France's role in the Indo-Pacific, and announced negotiations on the territory's future status.
-Separatist activists expressed disappointment or resignation.
+Separatist activists expressed dismay, or resignation.

 And they did.
-Official results showed 96% of those who took part chose to stay in France.
-Overall turnout was just 42% — less than half the numbers who showed up in a previous independence referendum last year, where support for breaking away was 46.7%.
+Official results showed a staggering 96% of those who took part chose to stay in France.
+Overall turnout was less than 44% — barely half the numbers who showed up in a previous independence referendum last year, where support for breaking away was 46.7%.

 “Tonight we are French, and we will stay that way.
 It’s no longer negotiable,” said Sonia Backes, president of the Southern Province region and a fervent loyalist.